flundar/FLUCore/README.md

 # FLUCore

-an project  for manage the computers are uses by students
+an  project for manage student computers